 The team of researchers analysed 35 years of satellite data and 82 years of climate and sea level rise projections, and ran more than 100 million storm event simulations.
 The researchers warn of irreparable shoreline retreat should humanity fail to enact substantial climate change action, saying, “Increasing urban density, population growth and coastal development, coupled with rising sea levels, will substantially impact the shape of the world’s coastlines.”

 Sandy beaches line more than 30% of the world’s coastlines, serving vital roles in local economies and cultures, and they also act as natural buffers to coastal storms.
-Beaches in densely populated areas run the biggest risk of drastically decreasing as a result of large-scale tourism in some areas, and infrastructure development to accommodate the growing number of people.
+Beaches in densely populated areas run the biggest risk of drastically decreasing as a result of erosion caused by large-scale tourism in some areas, and infrastructure development to accommodate the growing number of people.
 Adaptive measures need to be put in place to warn locals and tourists of the damage of their presence in these spaces to nurture more attentive usage of them.

 However, it is not just sandy beaches that are being threatened by the climate crisis, but also estuaries and other coastal ecosystems.
 A study published in Ecological Monographs blames this on anthropogenic forces, saying that the deterioration of these ecosystems is due to human activities that are ‘intense and increasing’; 50% of salt marshes 35% of mangroves, 30% of coral reefs, and 29% of seagrasses are either lost or degraded worldwide’.

 With sandy beach decline comes a host of other issues, including the decline of oyster reefs, seagrass beds, and wetlands at a rate of 69%, as well as a decline of 33% of viable fisheries.
 This will only get worse as the disappearance of sandy beaches progresses.